 Dear Nancy,

-To recover the cost of damaged property, you have suggested to impose fine on all the persons who are working in the night shift.
-However, by doing this, organisation could be punishing the innocent persons also.
-This is against principles of natural justice.
-Indian Labour Laws do not allow salary deductions on assumptions.
+To recover the cost of damaged property, you have suggested imposing a fine on all persons working the night shift.
+However, by doing this, the organization could be punishing innocent individuals as well.
+This goes against the principles of natural justice.
+Indian Labour Laws do not allow salary deductions based on assumptions.

-Secondly, the risk of imposing the penalty on innocent persons is that their morale will go down since for no fault of theirs they will be penalised.
-Possibly cost of this depletion of morale would be far higher than the cost of the damage to the property itself.
-Above all, it will vitiate organisation's culture.
-In extreme case, more persons could get frustrated and they also could join the bandwagon of the destruction.
-In such how long organisation can go on punishing the night shift personnel?
+Secondly, the risk of penalizing innocent persons is that their morale will decrease since they will be penalized for no fault of their own.
+The cost of this morale depletion could be much higher than the damage to the property itself.
+Moreover, it could negatively affect the organization's culture.
+In an extreme scenario, more individuals could become frustrated and may join in the destruction.
+How long can the organization continue punishing the night shift personnel in such a manner?

 Thanks,